-Suicide Prevention Resources: If you need immediate assistance, please call the National Suicide Prevention Lifeline at 800-273-8255.
-For other resources, please click here.
+Suicide Prevention Resources: If you need immediate assistance, please call the National Suicide Prevention Lifeline at the new hotline, 988, or 800-273-8255.
+For other resources, please read our blog on how to support mental health.

 Please note that these PSAs contain content related to anxiety, anger, suicide, and depression that may be upsetting to some viewers.
 If you feel it may be too difficult for you, you may choose not to watch these videos.